Side-by-side comparison image of a rat and a mouse with a ‘VS’ label, highlighting differences for pest control identification.

 Health Risks from Rats and Mice

-• Contaminate food and surfaces with urine, droppings, and hair.
+• Contamination of food and surfaces with urine, droppings, and hair

 Diet and Feeding Habits

-• Rats consume larger meals and require more water than mice.
+• Rats eat larger quantities and require more water.

-Rats have a broader diet, including grains, meat, fruit, and even rubbish, while mice typically prefer grains and seeds.
+• Rats have a broader diet and will consume meat, waste, and household rubbish, while mice prefer grains and seeds.

 Life Cycle Differences